Homogeneous fibrations on log Calabi-Yau varieties: Some examples

 \emph{Case I.} $\Delta = 0$.

 $F$ is an elliptic curve.
-Therefore $G = H \oplus T$, where $H$ is a group of automorphisms of $F$ that preserves the group structure and $T$ is a group of translations in $F$.
-Note that since $q = d - 1$, $H$ is nontrivial as long as $G$ is nontrivial.
-The classification of $H$ is well known (cf. \cite[Chapter VI]{b2}):
+Therefore the abelian group $G$ is a direct sum $H \oplus T$, where $H$ is a group of automorphisms of $F$ that preserves the group structure and $T$ is a group of translations in $F$.
+Note that by assumption the irregularity is $q = d - 1$, the group $H$ is nontrivial as long as $G$ is nontrivial.
+The classification of $H$ is well known (cf. \cite[Chapter VI]{b1}):